This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Computerized tomography scan: This is also called a CT or CAT scan.
 A special x-ray machine uses a computer to take pictures of your clavicle.
 You may be given a dye before the pictures are taken.
 The dye is usually given in your IV.
 The dye may help your healthcare provider see the pictures better.
 People who are allergic to iodine or shellfish may be allergic to some dyes.
-Tell your caregiver if you are allergic to shellfish, or have other allergies or medical conditions.
+Tell your healthcare provider if you are allergic to shellfish, or have other allergies or medical conditions.

 - Magnetic resonance imaging scan: This is also called an MRI.
 An MRI uses magnetic waves to take pictures of the clavicle, chest bone and shoulder areas.
 During an MRI, pictures are taken of your bones, muscles, joints, or blood vessels.
 You will need to lie still during an MRI.
 Never enter the MRI room with an oxygen tank, watch, or any other metal objects.
 This may cause serious injury.

 - X-rays: You may need x-rays of your clavicle, chest bone and shoulder to check for broken bones or other problems.
 X-rays of both your injured and uninjured clavicles may be taken.

-- Ice: A caregiver may use ice on your clavicle to decrease swelling, pain, and redness.
+- Ice: A healthcare provider may use ice on your clavicle to decrease swelling, pain, and redness.
 Put crushed ice in a plastic bag and wrap it with a towel.
 Place the ice bag on the area for 15 to 20 minutes every hour as long as you need it.
 If ice is put on the injured area for too long or if it is slept on, it may cause frostbite.

 - Arm support: You may need to stay in a sling or splint for a period of time to allow the clavicle to heal.